Expressions // Thoughts on feminism in Jane Eyre and Wide Sargasso Sea

 Charting the development of Western feminist literary criticism, Ross C. Murfin points to the more recent trend of examining the particular ‘category of women’ being presented in fiction.[3]
 In other words, to consider the plight of those women whose identities are not only defined by the fact that they are female, but also by a ‘something else’ (which, as I mentioned above, could refer to a difference in sexuality, race, religion, culture or any combination of these).
 As Murfin explains, ‘this “something else” is precisely what makes them, their problems, and their goals so different from other women.’
 Antoinette in Wide Sargasso Sea, and Bertha in Jane Eyre both possess this ‘something else’, and both suffer profoundly as a result.
 In Wide Sargasso Sea, this ‘something else’ is highlighted not only by the cultural discord between Rochester’s European sensibilities and the normative behaviours of the people he encounters in the West Indies, but also in Antoinette’s fruitless struggle for a sense of identity and social acceptance.
 Rochester’s first impressions of his new wife and his new surroundings are, by his own admission, entirely judgemental.
 Like her stepfather Mr Mason before him, he watches her ‘critically’, noting her strangeness and her ‘alien eyes’, finding himself ‘annoyed’ by her ‘pleading expression’ (WSS, p.56, 59).
 Her appearance and habits are ‘alien’ to him, and he is almost immediately resentful of her because of it; because she belongs to a world he can never, and will never, fully comprehend: ‘I hated its beauty and its magic and the secret I would never know’, and ‘I hated her.
 For she belonged to the magic and the loveliness’ (WSS, p.141).[4]

-Antoinette does not occupy a clearly defined position in her world, and several other characters’ attempts to describe her identity and her heritage all point to toward the difficulty of articulating a simple definition of her ‘place’ to begin with.
-Her servant Christophine explains Antoinette’s predicament as a white Creole woman living among recently emancipated, and understandably resentful, black families: ‘she is not béké like you but she is béké and not like us either (WSS, p.128).
+white Creole woman living among recently emancipated, and justifiably resentful, black families: ‘she is not béké like you but she is béké and not like us either’ (WSS, p.128).
 As Antoinette’s new husband observes, ‘Creole of pure English descent she may be, but they are not English or European either’ (WSS, p.56).
 Later, at the prospect of returning to England with Antoinette as his wife and one of the servants in tow, he angrily exclaims to himself: ‘God!
 A half-savage boy as well as… as well as…’ (WSS, p.140).
 His frequent recourse to ellipsis throughout is characteristic of a stream-of-consciousness narrative in which thoughts trail and remain unformed, but in this instance it also serves to emphasise how indefinable she is to him: he cannot, and therefore does not, articulate who or what she is.

 Antoinette is thus placed in an unsettling in-between state, never to be fully accepted by either of the white and black communities between which she is torn.
 She describes this precarious situation to her husband, stressing her own sense of place as being ‘between’ the two, before going on to describe the broader personal and psychological implications of this cultural dislocation:

 […] a white cockroach.
 That’s me.
 That’s what they call all of us who were here before their own people in Africa sold them to the slave traders.
-And I’ve heard English people call us white niggers.
+And I’ve heard English people call us white n******.
 So between you I often wonder who I am and where is my country and where do I belong and why was I ever born at all (WSS, p.85).

 The racialisation of Bertha in Brontë’s text is also demonstrative of anxieties over identity, but in Jane Eyre’s case, these anxieties are less to do with a longing for some kind of cohesion, and are instead presented as a fear of what Kaplan refers to as ‘racial contamination’.[5]
 Even in her retrospective narrative,[6] Jane describes Bertha in strikingly animalistic terms, referring to her with the unspecific pronoun ‘it’, which denies Bertha both her humanity and her femininity.
 She is described as a ‘strange wild animal’, and a ‘clothed hyena’, rising up on ‘its hind feet’.[7]
 That this image of Bertha after years of imprisonment is, as Kaplan notes, in such stark contrast to the beautiful, ‘tall, dark and majestic’ woman ‘in the style of Blanche Ingram’ whom Rochester encounters in the West Indies (JE, p.302) signifies the terrifying transformation set in motion by her removal to England.[8]